Meredith Arrissa Boman Allred, Rockwood

 And several nieces, nephews, other relatives, and friends.

 Private family interment was held in the Roane Memorial Gardens in Rockwood, Tennessee.
-Memorial contributions may be made to the First Baptist Church, Rockwood, Tennessee.
-An online register is available at
+Memorial contributions may be made to the First Baptist Church, Rockwood, Tennessee